PsyTeachR/ads-v1/docs/06-joins.md

 Now, create a dataset `completes` that joins the grades for students who have a grade for **both** the essay and the exam.

-* Because both `exam_grade` and `essay_grade` have the variables `Points` and that are named the same but have different data, you should amend the suffix so that the resulting variables are named `Points_exam` and `Points_essay` etc. You may need to consult the help documentation to see an example to figure this out.
+* Because both `exam_grades` and `essay_grades` have the variables `Assessment`, `Points` and `Grades` that are named the same, but have different data, you should amend the suffix so that the resulting variables are named `Points_exam` and `Points_essay` etc. You may need to consult the help documentation to see an example to figure this out.
 * Clean up the file with `select()` and only keep the variables `id`, `Grade_exam`, and `Grade_essay`